Is Gorilla Trekking Tourism Good for Gorilla Conservation?

 The Reality of Gorilla Trekking Tourism and Conservation in Uganda – A Win-Win Outcome Thus Far.

-In Uganda, it was Walter Baumgärtel, the proprietor of the Travelers Rest Hotel in Kisoro was the first to persuade the British Colonial Administration to allow him to take Guests into the nearby Forest to see the Gentle Giants of the Forest while his friend Dian Fossey in Rwanda was definitely against Gorilla Tourism and strictly pro-conservation in spite of retro-historical articles by sites using her iconic Gorilla Loving image as a marketing tool.
-However it was her who habituated the First Gorilla Group and in retrospect she would probably applaud the efforts and progress that has been made in the Conservation of Gorillas.
+In Uganda, it was Walter Baumgärtel, the proprietor of the Travelers Rest Hotel in Kisoro, was the first to persuade the British Colonial Administration to allow him to take Guests into the nearby Forest to see the Gentle Giants of the Forest while his friend Dian Fossey in Rwanda was definitely against Gorilla Tourism and strictly pro-conservation despite retro-historical articles by sites using her iconic Gorilla Loving image as a marketing tool.
+However, it was she who habituated the First Gorilla Group, and in retrospect, she would probably applaud the efforts and progress that has been made in the Conservation of Gorillas.

 There are Pros and Cons to the Issue of Gorilla Tourism and the well-being of the Gentle Giants of the Forest in the Virunga Volcanoes and Bwindi Impenetrable Forest.

 Taking a Closer Look at Gorilla Trekking Tourism and Conservation in Uganda and beyond: